kaithar/mod_secure_status/README.md

 > apache2: Syntax error on line 129 of /etc/apache2/httpd.conf: Can't locate API module structure `secure_status_module' in file /usr/lib64/apache2/modules/mod_secure_status.so: /usr/lib64/apache2/modules/mod_secure_status.so: undefined symbol: secure_status_module
 Again, this is an intentional safety feature to force the behaviour just noted.

+## Bonus feature!

+This code also adds, to both full and machine readable modes, a count of the number of processes awaiting graceful restart.
+This might come in handy if you want to monitor for when they've all restarted.

 ## Credits

 The original mod_status code is directly from Apache.